How do I get an appointment?

 During your appointment

 At our general cleft clinics, your child will see a range of healthcare professionals all at once.
 Usually this can include a consultant surgeon, clinical nurse specialist, consultant orthodontist, speech and language therapist, consultant children's dentist and clinical psychologist.
 This can be daunting, but means that all of your child's assessments and notes can be done on the same day so you don't have to make multiple trips back to the hospital.
 It also means you will be able to ask any questions you have and get answers from the relevant professional right away.
-Find out more about some of the staff you might meet.
+Find out more about some of the staff you might meet at the South Thames cleft service.

 We may need to take photos and/or x-rays of your child's face but we will discuss this with you on the day.